Deltik/mod_antiloris/README.md

 wget -q https://raw.githubusercontent.com/Deltik/mod_antiloris/main/install-antiloris.sh && chmod +x install-antiloris.sh && ./install-antiloris.sh
 ```

-This script simplifies the installation process by downloading the latest pre-built version from this repository and configuring the necessary files for seamless integration with the Apache HTTP Server.
+This script simplifies the installation process by cloning this repository, compiling the module, and configuring the necessary files for seamless integration with the Apache HTTP Server.

 #### Non-Interactive Install